juce-framework/JUCE/modules/juce_core/native/java/README.txt

-The Java code in the module's native/java subfolders have been used to generate dex byte-code in various places in the JUCE framework.
+The Java code in the module's native/java subfolders has been used to generate dex byte-code in various places in the JUCE framework.
 These are the steps required to re-generate the dex byte-code from any Java source code inside the native/java subfolders: